The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 21) Eat Street Food [Satay, Chicken Butts, Grilled Fish + Others]

 Street food is abundant in Brunei.
 With food stalls sprinkled throughout central Bandar Seri Begawan, you won’t struggle to find a quick bite.
 Common street food sold at these stalls include satay (the term for “skewer meat” in Southeast Asia), grilled fish, and a variety of desserts and drinks.
 Gadong Night Market is the best place to find a variety of street foods under one roof, including chicken butts (ayam tungking).
 They’re surprisingly popular!
-Learn more about the Gadong Night Market and the Brunei Food Guide.
+Be sure to read all about the Gadong Night Market and check out our complete Brunei Food Guide.

 22) Tasek Lama Recreational Park

 Conveniently located in Bandar Seri Begawan’s city center, you’ll be surprised at how remote Tasek Lama Recreational Park feels once you’re inside.
 This natural escape is only a 20 minute walk from the Royal Regalia Museum, yet it feels like a secluded forest in some parts.
 The primary trail leads to Tasek Lama Waterfall (pictured below).
 This blend of undisturbed nature nestled within a modern city center is what makes Bandar Seri Begawan such a unique city.
-To read the Bandar Seri Begawan city guide, click here.
+To read the complete Bandar Seri Begawan city guide (including the multiple parks you can visit in the city), click here.

 23) Watch The Sunset From Taman Mahkota Jubli Emas